AlejandroMarquino/pokedex_js_html_css/README.md

 # pokedex_js_html_css
-Pokedex created in JavaScript with HTML and CSS
+Pokedex created in JavaScript vanilla with HTML and CSS